jeffanthony/substrate-contracts-workshop/1/incrementing-my-value.md

 ## Feel the Pain (Optional)

 We will not always have an existing value on our contract's storage.
-We can take advantage of the Rust `Option<T>` type to help use on this task.
+We can take advantage of the Rust `Option<T>` type to help us on this task.
 If there's no value on the contract storage we will insert a new one; on the contrary if there is an existing value we will only update it.

 ink!
 HashMaps expose the well-known `entry` API that we can use to achieve this type of "upsert" behavior: